top of page

 About Amanda J. Pierz, MSc

 Hi all - thanks for stopping by!
-Amanda J. Pierz (she/her) is a social epidemiologist and global health researcher specializing in the use of qualitative and mixed methodologies to improve sexual and reproductive health issues.
+Amanda J. Pierz (she/her) is a global health researcher specializing in the use of qualitative and mixed methodologies to improve sexual and reproductive health.
 As a New Jersey native, Amanda really took to heart her alma mater Rutgers University's vision of “Jersey roots, global reach” approach to her research and educational experiences.
 She holds a MSc in Global Health from Maastricht University with a focus on global health governance, mobility and human rights through the conduct of her elective track at Thammasat University.
 She has had qualitative fieldwork experience during her undergraduate and graduate coursework in Uganda, India, Cameroon and the US.

 Amanda can generally be found in the airport lounge waiting to catch her next flight, slurping noodles in Manhattan Chinatown or taking care of her cats and houseplants with her partner.
 Whether you are looking for a research collaborator or a friend to explore the Lower East Side art gallery scene, do not hesitate to reach out via email and/or follow her on social media.